ZEISS/enterprise-wasm/README.md

 | ----------------------------------------- | ------------------------------------------------ | ------------------------------------------------ | ------------------------------ | ------------------------------- |
 | Spin with Dapr on AKS, Rust               | [aks-spin-dapr](./infra/aks-spin-dapr/README.md) | [spin-dapr-rs](./samples/spin-dapr-rs/README.md) | `make deploy-aks-spin-dapr-rs` | `make destroy-aks-spin-dapr-rs` |
 | Spin with Dapr on AKS, Node.js/TypeScript | [aks-spin-dapr](./infra/aks-spin-dapr/README.md) | [spin-dapr-ts](./samples/spin-dapr-ts/README.md) | `make deploy-aks-spin-dapr-ts` | `make destroy-aks-spin-dapr-ts` |

+## Compare Express to spin-ts

+The goal of this evaluation is to compare the performance of the same application once in the Express Framework, on the other side in WebAssembly facilitating spin.
+Since one benefit of the WebAssembly Ecosystem is the portability, the spin-ts app will be deployed on an arm nodepool.

+In the Setup, dapr is used to fetch and place messages in a service bus queue.
+Also its used to store the orders of the messages in a storage account.
+Because we don't want dapr to be a bottleneck for the Comparison, the Instances of Dapr will be set to 10 without any scaling.

+For the spin / express apps we search for the most performant scale setting with the given 10 dapr instances.
+Which led to 1 to 7 for the spin application and 1 to 10 for the nodejs one.

+The spin app consistently processes the 10000 messages in 20 seconds, whereas express is more inconsistent.
+The processing time for the express app is between 25 and 32 seconds.